12 Oct How to Take a Better Break From Work & Why You Should Do It

 However, resting well is just as important for your productivity as working well.
-For challenging tasks that require sustained attention, brief breaks can restore motivation and help us stay focused on the task.
+For challenging tasks that require sustained attention, a brief and better break from work can restore motivation and help us stay focused on the task.

 Breaks are also important for our mental health and wellbeing.
 Working for long stretches without breaks leads to stress and burnout.

 So how can you make sure that you’re taking quality breaks?
 What sort of breaks help you work better?
-Today we share our top tips for taking better breaks.
+Today we share our top tips for taking a better break from work.